rOpenGov/dkstat/README.md

 ### Variables

-The variables in the list has a short description of each variable as well as the id:
+The variables in the list has a short description of each variable as well as the id.
+You might want to make sure that you have supplied all the ID's where the elimination columns is equal to FALSE.
+The IDs where eliminnation is equal FALSE are mandatory.

 ``` r
 aulaar_meta$variables
 ```

-    ##       id         text
+    ##       id         text elimination
-    ## 1    KØN          sex
+    ## 1    KØN          sex        TRUE
     ## 2 PERPCT persons/pct.
+FALSE
-    ## 3    Tid         time
+    ## 3    Tid         time       FALSE

 ### Values